 Bern’s Top Events of the Year

 Switzerland’s third-largest carnival of fun and frivolity attracts thousands of carnival participants and revelers.
-Brass bands and satirical singers along with theatrical and costumed groups make the four miles of sidewalk arcades in Bern vibrate and pulse with their raucous rhythms and songs.
-Our tip: Experience the traditional spectacle featuring the “freeing of the bear” at Bärenplatz (Bear’s Square) at 8 p.m. on 7 March near the Käfigturm (Prison Tower).
+From 18 to 20 February 2021 brass bands and satirical singers along with theatrical and costumed groups make the four miles of sidewalk arcades in Bern vibrate and pulse with their raucous rhythms and songs.
+Our tip: Experience the traditional spectacle featuring the “freeing of the bear” at Bärenplatz (Bear’s Square) at 8 p.m. on 18 February 2021 near the Käfigturm (Prison Tower).

 Bern Museum Night

 On 19 March 2021, the Museum Night event will bathe the facades of the Old Town in magical, colorful light.
 Museums and cultural institutions will open their doors to 30,000 night owls and offer a new perspective for visitors and an unforgettable look behind the scenes.
 The Oldtimer rides through the UNESCO World Heritage Site are particularly popular – the tour begins in front of the Hotel Bellevue Palace and is free for all museum visitors.

 Let it Beer Burgdorf